Whether you’ve been managing a team for years or you’re joining one as a newbie, this approach has helped me establish trust and sustain success.

 Step 4: Teamwork makes the dream work

 Going from individuals grouped together to being a team is about more than work contribution and placement.
-It requires as well as being able to build relationships.
+It requires emotional intelligence as well as being able to build relationships.
 It’s about connecting with people, understanding what motivates them, how they communicate and how they think.
 Building these relationships is what makes teams cohesive and able to perform at the highest level.
 Sometimes this is about 1:1 conversations, and sometimes you have to get different team members to communicate with each other and build their own relationships.
 Conflict can be good and healthy, but relationship conflict needs intervention.

-The National Soft Skills Association compiled findings from Harvard, The Carnegie Foundation and Stanford Research Center which highlighted “85% of job success comes from having well‐developed soft and , and only 15% of job success comes from technical skills and knowledge (hard skills).”
+The National Soft Skills Association compiled findings from Harvard, The Carnegie Foundation and Stanford Research Center which highlighted “85% of job success comes from having well‐developed soft and people skills, and only 15% of job success comes from technical skills and knowledge (hard skills).”
 These findings enforce previous research, which found similar patterns in a study of 1,500 engineers more than 100 years ago.

 Leaders need to make an effort to understand and connect with each other in order for them to succeed as a whole.
 At the end of the day, you win and lose as a team.